Reecepbcups/cw20-tokenfactory-migration/README.md

 - IBC convert denoms, send to null address? since bank doesn't have burn

-- DAODAO native converts with VoteModule / CW20 wrappers
+- DAODAO native converts with VoteModule / CW20 wrappers (on usage of the token in DAODAO, it burns the CW20 and gives the user the native)